cweigandt/recipe-website/README.md

 ## Scripts

+### Build

 - `npm run build`
+  - _When building from scratch or changing dependencies_
   - Calls `npm install` on both server and client repos
   - Builds the client folder
 - `npm run quick-build`
+  - _Build only the client-side React app_
   - Builds the client folder without running npm install

+### Run

 - `npm start`
+  - _Run the full db-connected app_
   - Starts up the server on port 8080
 - `npm run dev`
+  - _Enable NodeJS debugging_
   - Sets the port to 3001 and connects NodeJS debugger
   - Can then hook up Chrome's NodeJS debugger to the server
 - `npm run start-test-env`
+  - _Start the app without a database_
   - Sets env to TEST (uses mock data)
   - Starts up server

+### Test

+- Integration
   - `npm test`
+    - _Run the selenium integration tests on a pre-opened server_
     - Runs selenium tests
     - Note: Need to start the server before this as it uses localhost:8080
   - `npm run integration`
+    - _Run the selenium tests with a new test server_
     - Starts server with 'test' env
     - Runs selenium tests
+- Unit
   - `npm run unit-test`
-  - Runs unit tests for changed files
+    - _Run client unit tests for changed files_
   - `npm run unit-test-all`
-  - Runs all unit tests
+    - _Run all client unit tests_

 ## License